eltreum0/eltruism/Latest.md

 Added a mover for Raid Utility
 Added in game Changelog
 Added more role icons
+Updated Eltruism DataText Texture to better follow the position of the Datatext
 Updated custom Nameplate Classification Icons to also work on friendly units
 Updated gradient on Boss, Arena and Target of Target frames to invert colors
 Updated Party Borders frame strata to avoid issues with the party frames